AutoResearch/autora-template-cookiecutter/{{ cookiecutter.__project_slug }}/README.md

 #### Add the package as optional dependency
-In the `pyproject.toml` file of your cloned [`autora`](https://github.com/autoresearch/autora) package, add an optional dependency for the package in the `[project.optional-dependencies]` section:
+In the `pyproject.toml` file of your cloned [`autora`](https://github.com/autoresearch/autora) package, add an optional dependency for your new package in the `[project.optional-dependencies]` section:

 ```toml
 example-contribution = ["autora-example-contribution==1.0.0"]